 Fittingly, their pseudo-studio sketches and design drawings fill the architectural environment alongside cardboard prototypes mounted just beneath the barrel-vaulted ceiling with finished products below, such as the duo’s recent line of lighting sculptures Earth to Sky as well as the Uchiwa armchair (shown above) for Danish brand HAY.

 For their first collaboration with the historic manufacturer Karl Andersson & Söner, Swedish duo Kauppi & Kauppi developed a line of “seating islands” inspired by a sailing trip to the Danish island Læsø.
 Titled Hygge, the collection comprises three distinct sizes that, when assembled, suggest the notion of an “indoor archipelago” of solid ash, oak, leather and upholstery.

-Finnish company Made by Choice — like its moniker suggests — made a number good choices this year when in came to product launches.
+Finnish company Made by Choice — like its moniker suggests — made a number of good choices this year when it came to product launches.
 Of the five new lines debuted at the annual fair, works by Helsinki-based Hanna Anonen and acclaimed Swedish designer Thomas Sandell stole the show.